Fabriciu/pdv-manager-project/README.md

 * **Fabrício Borgatto** - fabricio.borgatto@gmail.com

-Please, contact me if anything doesn't work as expected ;)
+Please, contact me if anything doesn't work as expected... or just for chatting ;)